gopala-kr/10-weeks/Projects-Blogs/02-lets-complete-js-stack/README.md

 ****************************
 *****************************

-Before starting nodejs, lets learn about javascript history and basics of its working;
+Before starting nodejs, lets learn about javascript history and basics of how it works;
 ******************

 ![js-history](http://adrianmejia.com/images/history-javascript-evolution-es6.png)